Types of movements in the human body

 - Direction: During protrusion, the mandible moves directly anteriorly (think underbite).
 During retrusion, it moves directly posteriorly (think overbite).

 These movements are sometimes interchanged with protraction and retraction.
 However, the latter pair have an additional movement added to them.
-Protraction is not only an anterior movement, but an anterolateral one as well.
-This means than the structure moves forwards and laterally.
-Similarly, retraction also consists of an extra posterolateral movement.
-The scapulae are the standard example of a bones that perform protraction and retraction.
+Protraction is not only an anterior movement but an anterolateral one as well.
+This means that the structure moves forwards and laterally.
+Similarly, retraction also consists of an extra posteromedial movement.
+The scapulae are the standard example of bones that perform protraction and retraction.